LeoAJ/leoaj.github.com/about.md

 These are the tasks that I have been working on:

-* Building UI component with popular open source projects such as AngularJs, Backbone, Underscore, jQuery, Grunt, i18next, express.js, dust.js and Bootstrap 3 etc. And native JavaScript, HTML5 and CSS3 (Sass/Stylus) too.
+* Building UI component with popular open source projects such as AngularJs, Backbone, Underscore, jQuery, Grunt, Express, and Bootstrap 3 etc. And native JavaScript, HTML5 and CSS3 (Sass/Stylus) too.
-* Building node.js module for communicating with Java server and Browser through socket.io.
+* Implement RESTful APIs with node.js (Express).
+* Handling data request and response sending between client and server.
-* Writing BDD Testing for all UI and node.js modules
+* Writing unit testing cases for all UI and node modules (BDD).

 ## Skills